 Here’s what happened to the Walker Texas Ranger cast and where they are now in 2026.

-While most actors his age have long since retired, Norris is starring in Zombie Plane, a 2026 action-comedy where he plays “Commander Chuck Norris,” a fictionalized version of himself who runs a secret government agency that trains celebrities to fight zombies.
+Even in his final months, Norris had refused to slow down.
+He completed work on Zombie Plane, a 2026 action-comedy where he played “Commander Chuck Norris,” a fictionalized version of himself who runs a secret government agency that trains celebrities to fight zombies.

-The film wraps a production that started in Australia in late 2025 and represents Norris’s continued embrace of the internet meme culture that made him more famous in the 2000s than Walker ever did.
+He co-starred with Vanilla Ice and Sophie Monk in what may be remembered as the most aggressively 90s-nostalgia movie ever made.
+Production had wrapped in Australia in late 2025, and the film represented his final embrace of the internet meme culture that made him more famous in the 2000s than Walker ever did.

-The “Chuck Norris Facts” phenomenon turned him into a digital legend, and he’s been monetizing that mythology ever since.
+The “Chuck Norris Facts” phenomenon turned him into a digital legend, and he spent his final years monetizing that mythology and living up to it in equal measure.

-Norris suffered significant personal losses in recent years.
+Norris suffered significant personal losses in his final years.
 His mother Wilma passed away in December 2024 at age 103, and his first wife Dianne Holechek died in December 2025 at 84 after battling dementia.

-Despite these tragedies, he remains active on social media and the convention circuit, connecting with multi-generational fans at events like the Cincinnati Comic Expo.
+Despite these tragedies, he remained active on social media and the convention circuit, connecting with multi-generational fans at events like the Cincinnati Comic Expo.

 Clarence Gilyard Jr. (James “Jimmy” Trivette): From Ranger to Professor